 Biography: William Thomson was one of the foremost scientists and engineers of his age.
 Born in Belfast, Thomson studied at Cambridge before becoming a professor at Glasgow University where he remained for 50 years.

 As an academic he published more than 600 scientific papers, his most famous where he proposed an absolute scale of temperature, now called the Kelvin scale.

 Thomson became famous to the public through his involvement in the laying of the Trans-Atlantic telegraph cable in the 1850s and 1860s and for his inventions, including the Kelvin compass and a sounding machine.
 In 1866 he was knighted by Queen Victoria and created 1st Baron Kelvin of Largs 1892.

 Thomson's involvement with industry made him rich as well as famous.
 He was buried in Westminster Abbey in 1907.

 - 1834-11-14 William Thomson enters Glasgow University at 10 yrs 4 months

 - 1858-08-05 First transatlantic telegraph cable lands at Trinity Bay, Newfoundland spearheaded by Cyrus West Field (will fail after 3 weeks)

-- 1866-07-27 Transatlantic telegraph cable successfully in second attempt comes ashore at Heart's Content, Newfoundland laid out by Isambard Kingdom Brunel's Great Eastern steamship (1,686 miles long)
+- 1866-07-27 First transatlantic telegraph cable comes ashore at Heart's Content, Newfoundland after being laid out 1,686 miles by Isambard Kingdom Brunel's Great Eastern steamship

 - Lord Kelvin (1824-1907) - Science Hall of Fame, National Library of Scotland